-In this paper we take a new look at the difficult problem of SAT-based exact synthesis.
-We find that there are significant differences between encodings (and symmetry breaks) which can affect runtime by up to 3.5x (between encodings) and 72x (between symmetry breaking configurations).
+In this paper, we take a new look at the difficult problem of SAT-based exact synthesis.
+We find that there are significant differences between encodings (and symmetry breaks) which can affect runtime by up to $3.5 \times$ (between encodings) and $72 \times$ (between symmetry breaking configurations).
 This is not yet the final word on encodings comparisons.
-Techniques such as lazy addition of constraints are known to improve runtimes but are outside the scope of this paper.
+Techniques, such as lazy addition of constraints are known to improve runtimes but are outside the scope of this paper.

-We introduce a SAT-based exact synthesis method based on topological structure enumeration.
+We introduce an SAT-based exact synthesis method based on topological structure enumeration.
 Since the number of topological structures grows very quickly as the number of gates increases, we collect sets of structures in topology families.
-The paper introduces a theory of Boolean fences and partial DAGs and shows how they are used to constrain the CNF encodings.
-We find that the use of topology families can reduce synthesis runtime by up to 2x and improves the number of successfully synthesized problems by up to 51x.
+This paper introduces a theory of Boolean fences and partial DAGs and shows how they are used to constrain the CNF encodings.
+We find that the use of topology families can reduce synthesis runtime by up to $2\times$ and improves the number of successfully synthesized problems by up to $51\times$.
 Moreover, topology-based synthesis is flexible and can be adapted to various encodings.
-Thus, we can create different topologybased synthesis flows for different domains.
+Thus, we can create different topology-based synthesis flows for different domains.

 Finally, we show how topology families can be used to transform the exact synthesis problem into a parallel one.
-We show that topology-based parallelism is up to 7x and 68x faster than a generic parallel SAT solver and a single-threaded algorithm, respectively.
-These improvements have direct impact on a variety of logic optimization algorithms that use exact synthesis, such as logic rewriting, technology mapping, and synthesis for emerging technologies [15]-[18].
+We show that topology-based parallelism is up to $7 \times$ and $68 \times$ faster than a generic parallel SAT solver and a single-threaded algorithm, respectively.
+These improvements have direct impact on a variety of logic optimization algorithms that use exact synthesis, such as logic rewriting, technology mapping, and synthesis for emerging technologies [14]-[17].
 There may be other ways to exploit parallelism.
 For example, one can imagine an approach which uses different encodings in parallel, thus creating a virtual best encoding.